 N.B.

 – The ‘dtype‘ parameter cannot be passed if orient=’table’: orient is another argument that can be passed to the method to indicate the expected JSON string format.
-As per official documentation, there are a number of possible orientation values accepted that give an indication of how your JSON file will be structured internally: split, records, index, columns, values, table.
+As per official documentation, there are several possible orientation values accepted that indicate how your JSON file will be structured internally: split, records, index, columns, values, and table.
 Here is the reference to understand the orient options and find the right one for your case [4].
 Remember that if ‘table’ is used, it will adhere to the JSON Table Schema, allowing for the preservation of metadata such as dtypes and index names so is not possible to pass the ‘dtype‘ parameter.

 – As reported here [5], the ‘dtype‘ parameter does not appear to work correctly: in fact, it does not always apply the data type expected and specified in the dictionary.